Deterous/XboxKit/README.md

 Rebuild mode: Combine input files (no options)
-Extract mode: Use options (other paths are used for custom output file names) -a, --all        Perform all operations on the input ISO -q, --quiet      Don't print INFO messages to console -r, --random     Extracts random filler data to a separate file -s, --seed       Extracts RNG seed used for XGD1 filler
+Extract mode: Use options (other paths are used for custom output file names) -a, --all        Perform all operations (-rstuvwx) on the input ISO -q, --quiet      Don't print INFO messages to console -r, --random     Extracts random filler data to a separate file -s, --seed       Extracts RNG seed used for XGD1 filler